 - This course will at imparting the knowledge of basics of digital manufacturing and its importance in current era. - It will also equip the students to understand about the basics of Additive manufacturing used in various industry applications. - Further it will expose the students to additive manufacturing technology using 3-D printing.

-CO1: To impart the knowledge of basic working principle of a 3D printer, how to use a 3D printer and how to assemble a 3D printer.
+CO1: Acquire the knowledge of basic working principle of a 3D printer, how to use a 3D printer and how to assemble a 3D printer.

-CO2: To impart basic drawing skills to design simple 3D design using open source 3D drawing software (FreeCAD).
+CO2: Acquire basic drawing skills to Design simple 3D design using CAD packages.